League Games - Delayed Starts

 Such approval will only be given if the Committee consider that there are special

 circumstances and the Clubs have agreed the variation.
 If a Club's normal ground

-is not available on any specific date then that Club shall notify the League
+is not available on any specific date, then that Club shall notify the League

 Fixture Secretary as soon as possible and in any case prior to the A.G.M. in the

 previous year.
 In the event of a breach of the above the Committee will deduct

 such number of points as they consider appropriate.

-5.0 All matches shall commence at 1.30 p.m. (or 1.00
+All matches in the first half of the season shall commence at 1.30 p.m. and shall

 continue for a maximum of 93 overs.
 The side batting first shall not bat for more

 than 48 overs.
 At any time, the captain of the side batting first may declare

 his innings and any unused overs in that innings become available to the side